 - Colourful Theme Naming: More so then any of the previous incarnations.

-- Cursed with Awesome: According to Word of God, Kaine's Clone Degeneration gave him his precognition - amplifying his Spider-Sense.
+- Cursed with Awesome: According to Word of God, Kaine's Clone Degeneration gave him his precognition by amplifying his Spider-Sense.

 - The Mark of Kaine was also said to be an amplified wall-crawling trait, specifically using his wall-crawling/clinging powers to stick his hand to someone and then rip it off, leaving a perfect hand-shaped mark.
-Of course, Peter Parker's "stick-em" powers are powerful enough to do the same, but most of his opponents only have their face exposed, so the results could be very gruesome.
+Of course, Peter Parker's "stick-em" powers are powerful enough to do the same (and he actually does it in Grim Hunt, taking revenge on behalf of Kaine), but most of his opponents only have their face exposed, so the results could be very gruesome.

 - Didn't Think This Through: Kaine usually acts before actually considering any consequences.

 - Evil Clone: Kaine to Peter, originally.
-Lampshaded by Wolverine when they meet.
+Lampshaded by Wolverine when they meet, which Kaine responds to by saying, "Pretty much."

-- Expy: Kaine's version of the Scarlet Spider often gets confused for Spider-Man except for the uniform color, the Wolverine-like power ( his "stingers") and attitude.
+- Expy: Kaine's version of the Scarlet Spider often gets confused for Spider-Man except for the uniform color, the Wolverine-like power (his "stingers") and his (phenomenally bad) attitude.

 - Hero Stole My Bike: Houston doesn't have enough tall buildings to get around everywhere, so Kaine sometimes has to "improvise".